mypreview/woo-additional-terms/readme.txt

 To add an additional checkbox to the checkout page using the Woo Additional Terms plugin, follow these steps:
 1. Navigate to “WooCommerce” » “Settings” » “Additional Terms”.
 2. Select the “Terms page” where you have published the terms and conditions you want customers to agree to.
-3. Enter a “Notice Content” (label) for the checkbox input field.
+3. Enter a “Terms Text” (label) for the checkbox input field.
 4. Enter an “Error message” to display if the customer tries to proceed without agreeing to the terms.
 5. Click “Save Changes”.

-= How do I add the linked page to the additional checkbox? = You can add the linked page name to the checkbox label using the `[additional-terms]` shortcode.
-Insert the shortcode in the “Notice Content” field where you want the linked page name to appear.
+= How do I add the linked page to the additional checkbox? = You can add the linked page name to the checkbox label using the `{{additional-terms}}` smart tag.
+Insert the smart tag in the “Terms Text” field where you want the linked page name to appear.
 This will help your customers quickly access and review the terms and conditions by clicking the link in the checkbox.

 = Is this plugin compatible with WooCommerce Checkout block? = Yes, the Woo Additional Terms plugin is fully compatible with the block-based checkout flow in WooCommerce.
 You can easily insert the dedicated “Additional Terms” block into the “Checkout” block to display the additional terms and conditions checkbox at your preferred location on the checkout page.